Updated April 2026

 2

-Have all electrical, plumbing and gas work done by certified professionals.
-Keep certificates of compliance - insurers may ask for them, especially for non-standard dwellings.
+Have all electrical, plumbing and gas work done by licensed professionals.
+Keep compliance certificates - insurers may ask for them, especially for non-standard dwellings.

 3